-The goal at Trinity Lone Oak Lutheran Preschool is to promote the development of the whole child, focusing on cognitive, social, emotional, and physical growth.
+The goal at Trinity Lone Oak Lutheran Preschool is to promote the development of the whole child, focusing on cognitive, social, emotional, and physical growth while sharing Christian values in a safe and caring environment.
 Each child will be provided with a variety of concrete and hands on, integrated learning experiences.
 Young children learn while at play and learn best by being directly involved in the learning process.
 The teacher will understand that each child has his or her own developmental stage, learning style and cultural background.
 Instruction is designed to build upon this diversity, while developing each child to his or her fullest potential.

 PRESCHOOL SESSIONS AND HOURS

 Trinity Lone Oak offers a We offer a flexible preschool program.
 Parents are able to choose 2-5 days for their child to attend, subject to availability for that day.

 We also offer extended day programming!
 Join our before and after school preschool program, the Cub Club.
 The Cub Club allows busy parents the flexibility to drop off as early as 7:00 am and pick up as late as 5:30 pm.